cs327e-spring2017/databased/final-project/m4-readme.txt.txt

 discog/genres.name

 More work was trimmed off by not checking ids, they should just be integers anyway.
 Date was kept as year only.
+Couldn't be changed to integer because some are characters (???).
+Some queries had to be changed due to limitations in the data.
+Note: not all column refs here are correct.
+Some of these queries are literally cancer to look at because the names are really long...
+Also, some shcemas weren't correct and had to be fixed.
+Some queries we picked got realy long results so they were limited.